Skip to main content

 Who Needs a Fishing License?

-Adult Anglers: If 15 years or older, you are required to have a fishing license, catch record cards (CRC) and any endorsements needed to fish for specific species and specific areas.
+Adult Anglers: If 16 years or older, you are required to have in your possession a valid physical license and catch record cards (CRC), as well as any endorsements needed to fish for specific species and in specific areas.
 See license information below to determine what documents you need.
 Federal and state law requires persons 15 or older to give their Social Security Number in order to obtain a license (Federal Law US Code: Title 42, Section 666, Paragraph 13, Section A; and RCW 77.32.014).

-You DO NOT need a license if you are fishing for common carp, crawfish, bullfrogs, smelt (in freshwater), or to collect relic shells.
+You DO NOT need a license to fish for common carp in Moses Lake or Vancouver Lake, to harvest bullfrogs, or to collect relic shells.

-Youth Anglers: Youth 14 years and younger DO NOT need a fishing license, however CRCs are required for specific species.
-See Catch Record Cards & Codes for more detail on CRCs.
+Youth Anglers: Youth under 16 years old DO NOT need a fishing license, however CRCs are required for specific species and included with a free youth license.
+Exception, effective January 1, 2026 anglers age 15 fishing for salmon or steelhead on the Columbia River or its tributaries require the Columbia River Salmon and Steelhead Endorsement.
+If you elect to getting both, you must have valid physical versions of both in your possession while participating in the activity.
+See more information on CRCs.
 WDFW strongly supports and promotes youth fishing.
 Youth must actively participate and be able to demonstrate the ability to handle the gear by themselves.
 They must follow all the rules and restrictions for that species and/or body of water and are allowed the same daily limit as an adult.
 Adults may assist youth but are not required to have a license if they will not be fishing/harvesting themselves.
 Youth must be present and take part in the entire process.

 Are You a Resident or Non-Resident?